Sampaguitas/pdb_server/README.md

 #### 4. Import Database (Binary)

-In gitbash(windows)/ your terminal(linux), navigate to the directory where the database has bin downloaded.

 In mLabs, click on the Tools tab, copy the mongorestore command line and execute it in gitbash(windows)/ your terminal(linux):

-replace "user", "password" with the credentials created above, and "input db directory" with the folder name and click enter.
+replace "user", "password" with the credentials created above, and "input db directory" with the folder name and click enter, and make sure that you are in the correct directory, (else navigate using LS, CD commands).

 ![alt text](https://vanleeuwenpublic.s3.eu-west-3.amazonaws.com/setup/mongorestore.png "mongorestore")